Infineon/magnetic-3d-mini-controller/README.md

 The application kit contains :

-* Mini controller with 4 tilt directions and 360° rotation.
+* Mini controller with 5 tilt directions and a 360° knob rotation.
-* The Infineon XENSIV(TM) 3D Magnetic Sensor 2GO kit
+* The Infineon XENSIV(TM) 3D Magnetic Sensor 2GO kit : a budget-priced evaluation board equipped with a magnetic sensor for three dimensional measurement combined with an ARM® Cortex™-M0 CPU.
+It has a complete set of on-board devices, including an on-board debugger.

 <p float="left">